Tirzah964/git-tutorial/README.md

 ##Tutorial
 This is meant to be a tutorial on using Git.
-This tutorial assumes that you already have git downloaded and installed and that you have a github account.
+This tutorial assumes that you already have git downloaded and installed and that you have a GitHub account.
-To start this tutorial, fork this project on github by clicking the fork button on the top right.
+To start this tutorial, fork this project on GitHub by clicking the fork button on the top right.

 ###Basic Setup